conterra/mapapps-flatgeobuf/README.md

 # Flatgeobuf
-This bundle adds the suppor for flatgeobuf layer to map.apps.
+This bundle adds the support for flatgeobuf layers to map.apps.
 It uses the library provided by flatgeobuf.
 More information: https://github.com/flatgeobuf/flatgeobuf

 ## Build Status